alanshaw/emitterator/README.md

   }
 }

-// create a new emitterator to emit values from the `count` iterator const emitter = new Emitterator(count())
+// create a new emitter to emit values from the `count` iterator const emitter = new Emitterator(count())

 emitter.on('value', console.log) // logs 0, 1, 2, 3 ...